jmorey4158/SequenceStudio2017/README.md

 <h2>Special Thanks to Bob Tabor and DevU.com</h2>
-<p>Shout0Out to Bob Tabor of DevU.com, especially his series on Application Architecture.
+<p>Shout-Out to Bob Tabor of DevU.com, especially his series on Application Architecture.
 Bob is a First-Class Educator and his series on Application architecture really opned my eyes to the amazing possibilities in C#.
 Most notably, the seperation of concerns, delegates, passing Interfaces, and many more.
 If you are in search of Programming Awesomeness, go to DevU.com. -- OK, end of shameless plug!</p>